qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/theming.rst

     .. image:: customizedTheme.png
       :scale: 50%

 That is all you need to know for customizing the theme of a qx.Mobile app.
-Try the other SCSS variables of your ``_custom.scss``!
+Try the other SCSS variables of your ``_styles.scss``!

 Extending the customized theme with SCSS
 ========================================

-Additionally to the customization of the variables in ``_custom.scss`` you can extend the theme with your own CSS/SCSS rules.
-In this case you can append your SCSS/CSS statement to the following file:
+Additionally to the customization of the variables in ``_styles.scss`` you can extend the theme with your own CSS rules.
+In this case you can append your CSS statement to the following file:

-``<APP_ROOT>/source/resource/<APP_NAME>/mobile/scss/styles.scss``

-Please make sure not to change or delete any of the import statements.
+``<APP_ROOT>/source/resource/<APP_NAME>/mobile/css/styles.css``

 As mentioned before, you do not need to be an expert in SCSS for theming.
 But if you want to know more about this exciting CSS enhancement technology, please